Jakes-Projects/BaseConversion/README.md

+# BaseConversion

-BaseConversion converts both positive and negative decimal numbers into a new user-specified base.
-BaseConversion utilizes a recursive base expansion / base conversion algorithm.
-BaseConversion converts numbers greater than ten to characters of the alphabet.
+Converts both positive and negative decimal numbers into a new user-specified base by utilizing a recursive base expansion / base conversion algorithm.
+BaseConversion converts numbers greater than ten into characters of the alphabet.